seismic-anisotropy/PyDRex/README.md

 #### Simulate crystallographic preferred orientation evolution in polycrystals

-PyDRex is a Python 3 reimplementation of the D-Rex model for the evolution of crystallographic preferred orientation in polycrystals.
+PyDRex is a new Python 3 implementation of the D-Rex model for the evolution of crystallographic preferred orientation in polycrystals.
 The code is available for use under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 Documentation is accessible via Python's REPL `help()` and also [online](https://seismic-anisotropy.github.io/PyDRex/).